ZContent/icalendar/README.md

-# iCalendar
+# Zap Calendar iCalendar Library

-The Zap Calendar Library is a PHP library for supporting the iCalendar (RFC 5545) standard.
+The Zap Calendar iCalendar Library is a PHP library for supporting the iCalendar (RFC 5545) standard.

 This PHP library is for reading and writing iCalendar formatted feeds and files.
 Features of the library include: